microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Connect-Entra.md

 ### -CertificateSubjectName

 The subject distinguished name of a certificate.
-The Certificate is retrieved from the current user's certificate store.
+The certificate is retrieved from the current user's certificate store.

 ```yaml
 Type: System.String